-‘As [former] Director of the Tropical Health Research Unit (THRU), it has been my privilege to expand my research interests into areas which allow me to investigate the role of the tropical environment on health outcomes and how nurses and midwives can influence these.
-THRU is a key vehicle in North Queensland to support and encourage the nursing workforce to become involved in research and evidence generation.
-While we are a small unit, we manage to do this very well.
+‘As Professor of Rural Health, it is my privilege to expand my research interests into areas which allow me to investigate the role of the rural and remote environment on health outcomes and how nurses and midwives can influence these.

 ‘On a personal level, my main areas of research and scholarship are in paediatric and child health nursing, and history.
 My particular interest in history lies around nursing during the Nazi era in Europe, and I am now examining the history of nursing and midwifery in tropical regions.